-- 5.2.1 Climbing Rope - ${\odot}$ The use of any climbing rope must meet the manufacturer's specifications and recommendations.
-See section 5.1. - The length of the rope must be checked/confirmed with the Host Facility and Chief Routesetter to be sufficient for safe climbing on all the competition routes, taking into account the wall topology and possible belay positions. - $\circ$ As part of rope inspection, the entirety of all ropes shall be run through the Chief

-Belayers hands prior to the competition, and periodically during the competition as necessary.
-The inspection should include "bend tests" in the 10 meters on each end.
+5.2.1 Climbing Rope

+- The use of any climbing rope must meet the manufacturer's specifications and recommendations.
+See section 5.1. - The length of the rope must be confirmed with the Host Facility and Chief Routesetter to be sufficient for safe climbing on all the competition routes, taking into account the wall topology and possible belay positions. - When the event organizer or host facility provides climbing ropes, those ropes should be run through the hands of the Head Belayer or their designee(s) (e.g. members of the belay team) prior to the competition, and periodically during the competition as necessary.
+These checks may include "bend tests" in the 10 meters on each end. - When the event requires or allows competitors to provide the climbing rope they use, the Head Belayer and the Event Organizer must determine the policies and process regarding accepting such ropes for use, including determining suitability of a rope, and how to provide a substitute rope (e.g., event rope) if necessary. - The climbing rope must be flaked prior to the start of the competition, and between each climb that uses the rope. - During flaking, the rope should be visually and physically checked each time, looking for obvious damage. - If a rope is moved or if someone disrupts a flaked/staked rope, that rope must be reflaked/restacked prior to belaying a competitor. - The rope should also be checked for blood, especially if a climber has an open wound. - o If concerned about the condition of the rope leading to a safety issue, the rope must be immediately taken out of service and marked with bright tape (e.g., red, pink, orange). - o Consult the Head Belayer or Chief Routesetter when taking the rope out of service. - If this would result in a climbing rope not being available, the Jury President should be immediately notified, along with the Chief Routesetter. - Pre-flaked backup rope(s) should be available to replace ropes pulled from service.

-- The climbing rope must be flaked prior to the start of the competition, and between each climb that uses the rope. - During flaking, the rope should be visually and physically inspected every time, looking for damage. - If a rope is moved or if someone disrupts a flaked/staked rope, that rope must be reflaked/restacked prior to belaying competitor. - The rope should also be inspected for blood, especially if a climber has an open wound. - If concerned about the condition of the rope leading to a safety issue, the rope must be immediately taken out of service. - o Consult the Chief Routesetter or the Chief Belayer when taking the rope out of service. - If this would result in a climbing rope not being available, the Chief Judge should be immediately notified, along with the Chief Routesetter. - 5.2.2 Carabiners (a possible option for Top Rope climbs) - The use of any carabiner must meet the manufacturer's specifications and recommendations.
-See section 5.1. - The Host Facility, Event Organizer, and Chief Belayer will agree on a method of connecting the Top Rope competitors to the belay rope.
-This will be done via one of two different methods: figure-8 follow-through (see 5.3.1), or a pre-tied rope. - If using a pre-tied rope, it is recommended that a captive-eye, triple-action auto-locking carabiner be used at the tie-in point, or alternatively two opposite-facing auto-locking carabiners be used at the tie-in point, subject to full compliance with both host facility policies and manufacturer specifications: - The rope is to be tied to the carabiner in a manner approved by the Host Facility. - Typically, each carabiner is tied into the rope with a figure-8 follow-through (figure-8 on a bight) knot, with at least a 6" tail of rope that is taped (with climber's tape, or route setting gaffers' tape) to the standing end (live end) of the knot.
+5.2.2 Top Rope Attachment to Competitors

+- The use of any carabiner must meet the manufacturer's specifications and recommendations.
+See section 5.1. - The Host Facility, Event Organizer, and Head Belayer will agree on a method of

+- connecting the Top Rope competitors to the belay rope.
+This will be done via one of two different methods: figure-8 follow-through (see 5.3.1), or a pre-tied rope. - o If using a pre-tied rope, it is recommended that a captive-eye, triple-action auto-locking carabiner be used at the tie-in point, or alternatively two opposite-facing auto-locking carabiners be used at the tie-in point, subject to full compliance with both host facility policies and manufacturer specifications: - The rope is to be tied to the carabiner in a manner approved by the Host Facility. - Typically, each carabiner is tied into the rope with a figure-8 follow-through (figure-8 on a bight) knot, with at least a 6" tail of rope that is taped (with climber's tape, or route setting gaffers' tape) to the standing end (live end) of the knot.
 (The standing end of the rope is the rope going to the anchor at the top.)
 Again, the manner in which the carabiner is tied to the rope must be approved by the Host Facility.